isaiful508/simple-firebase/README.md

+Here is the simple firebase thirdparty log in practice.step has _step.js file

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.